jerry0x3f/generation-x/README.md

 * computer keyboard support if no Machine Jam connected
 * not a clean code ;)
 * docs and tests!

+# Performance

+Run software with initial settings and focus on sound processing with usage of the external guitar effects.
+Playing with mute button for enabling / disabling sequences as a function for arrangement as well as dice function for melody changes.

 # Outcome